sigdeletras/odoo/README.md

 ## Manifest

+__manifest__.py, the manifest of your module, including for instance its title, description and data files to load

 ## Models
+models/models.py, an example of model with its fields.

 Business objects are declared as Python classes extending Model which integrates them into the automated persistence system.